 3. Huntington Avenue Grounds, Boston

-Two things you probably didn’t know about the Boston Red Sox: American League officials originally awarded the franchise to Buffalo in 1901, before deciding he needed a team in Boston to compete with the National League’s Braves.
-And the team began its play in a strange stadium, Huntington Avenue Grounds, with features unseen anywhere else.
+Two things you probably didn’t know about the Boston Red Sox: American League officials originally awarded the franchise to Buffalo in 1901, before deciding they needed a team in Boston to compete with the National League’s Braves.
+And the team began play in a strange stadium, Huntington Avenue Grounds, with features unseen anywhere else.
 Like the patches of sand in the outfield and the tool shed in deep center field, which was actually in play.
 The Red Sox, known as the Boston Americans in their early years, played there until moving into Fenway Park in 1912.
 So Huntington Avenue Grounds hosted the first World Series game in history in 1903.

 2. Exposition Park III, Pittsburgh

 The first two Exposition Parks in Pittsburgh opened in the 1880s.
 A fire and flooding doomed those two locations.
 Exposition Park III, however, lasted a bit longer.
-Built in 1890 about two blocks west of where PNC Park stands today, the Pittsburgh Alleghenys (now known as the Pirates) moved into a park that had its share of problems Flooding from the nearby Allegheny River sometimes left inches of standing water in the outfield; in one 1902 doubleheader against Brooklyn, water in the outfield reached thigh level, and players dove underwater for balls.
+Built in 1890 about two blocks west of where PNC Park stands today, the Pittsburgh Alleghenys (now known as the Pirates) moved into a park that had its share of problems.
+Flooding from the nearby Allegheny River sometimes left inches of standing water in the outfield; in one 1902 doubleheader against Brooklyn, water in the outfield reached thigh level, and players dove underwater for balls.
 Despite the issues, the park hosted games during the first World Series in history, the 1903 matchup between the host Pirates and Red Sox.
 The Pirates moved to Forbes Field in mid-1909.